DexterInd/GrovePi/Software/NodeJS/README.md

 ```
 npm link node-grovepi
 ```
-once in order to link the your project to the library that's in this repository (`libs`) folder.
+once in order to link your project to the library that's in this repository (`libs`) folder.

 #### Using the Library